Sunday, December 11, 2005

 It seems a recovering addict named Ralph developed a resentment at a particular NA meeting and stormed out of the meeting into the night.
 After a few days his fellow group members wondered what had happened to him.
 It was almost as though he had disappeared.
 They hired a private investigator to track him down, and in a few weeks they had the PI's report.

-It turned out Ralph had left the meeting, went to the marina, got in his sailboat, and headed out to sea.
+It turned out Ralph had heard something at the meeting that angered him, left the meeting, went to the marina, got in his sailboat, and headed out to sea.
 It had taken some time, but the PI managed to locate the uninhabited desert island upon which Ralph had been stranded.
 The investigator couldn't bring Ralph back himself, but he gave the group instructions on how to reach the island.
 The group rented a boat and made sail, hoping that this experience had gotten through to Ralph about his resentments.

 When they reached the island they found that not only was Ralph still alive, he had built a fine house to live in.
 With pride Ralph showed them the house's root cellar, porch, and garden.
 There was another structure they could see from Ralph's window and they asked him what it was."